Unblinking Eye

 In mid to late 1919 Tomiška was present for the founding of Jihoĉeská Zbrojovka, which merged with the Hubertus company late in 1921 to form Česká Zbrojovka.
 It seems likely that Tomiška had already designed a 6.35mm pistol, which Jihoĉeská Zbrojovka began to manufacture as the “Fox,” either late in 1919 or early in 1920.
 In this same time period, Tomiška was also working on a design for a military pistol in 9mm Browning Short which he hoped would be accepted by the Czech military.

 By 1923, Tomiška was increasingly at odds with with the management of Česká Zbrojovka, which had been negotiating for a contract to manufacture the 9mm military vz.
 22 pistol, originally designed by Josef Nickl and first manufactured by Zbrojovka Brno.
 Tomiška protested the acceptance of the Nickl pistol with members of the Czech parliament, and so was fired by Česká zbrojovka on 1 July 1923.
-He was given a generous severance pay. Česká zbrojovka was not making money on its then current production, and desperately needed the military contract that Tomiška tried to sabotage.
+He was given a generous severance pay. Česká zbrojovka was losing money on its Model 1922 commercial pistol, and desperately needed the military contract that Tomiška tried to sabotage.

 An advertising pamphlet, in Czech, for the Little Tom pistol, with the heading “Alois Tomíška, Plzeň,” states: “By the end of 1924, over 60,000 pieces had been sold.”
-The quantity indicated is clearly an exaggeration, but the date is important, indicating the pamphlet was likely printed in 1925.
-By this time, Tomiška was probably already making his Little Tom pistols in Pilsen.
+He is likely referring to his pistols produced in Austria, but the date is important, indicating the pamphlet was likely printed in 1925.
+By this time, Tomiška was already making his Little Tom pistols in Pilsen.

 WWF-AT-comparison-3-S